Green Queen

-"Green Queen" is the tenth episode and season finale of the American television satire black comedy The Curse.
+"Green Queen" is the tenth episode and series finale of the American television satire black comedy The Curse.
 The episode was written by series creators Nathan Fielder and Benny Safdie and directed by Fielder.
 It originally aired on streaming and on-demand for all Showtime and Paramount+ with Showtime subscribers on January 12, 2024, before making its on-air debut on Showtime on January 14, 2024.
 The episode was screened at the Film at Lincoln Center.

 The series follows Whitney and Asher Siegel, a newly married couple as they try to conceive a child while co-starring on their problematic new HGTV show, Fliplanthropy.
 Also joining them on their show is Dougie Schecter, a producer who is trying to make the best possible version of the show in order to reach a wider audience.
 In the episode, Asher and Whitney are now expecting their first child, just as Green Queen has been renewed for a second season.

 The episode received critical acclaim, with critics praising the episode's ambition, directing, originality and absurdist humor.
 Some critics, however, debated on the closure to the storylines.